-Join James Williamson for an in-depth discussion in this video Designing for the screen, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Designing for the screen, part of Introduction to Web Design and Development.

 - Designing for the constraints of the screen is perhaps…the biggest adjustment for traditional graphic designers…to make when transitioning from print to web design.…Even if you're not a print designer,…understanding the constraints of designing for…the screen is really important.…One of the first things you have to realize…is that screen sizes change and flex.…Because of this, our designs can't be static but…rather, they should be responsive and fit within…whatever container they find themselves in.…This practice has gotten a lot of attention lately…and is usually referred to as Responsive Design.…